ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 you must use `to_chat(mob/client/world, "message")`.
 Failure to do so will lead to your code not working.

 ### Use early return
-Do not enclose a proc in an if-block when returning on a condition is more feasible This is bad:
+Do not enclose a proc in an if-block when returning on a condition is more feasible.

+This is bad:
 ````DM
 /datum/datum1/proc/proc1()